Dhruvin255/Bwtree/README.md

 Correctness: ran a concurrent oracle test (random concurrent ops, check final state against ground truth) and ThreadSanitizer comes back clean, 0 data races.

-## Not done yet

-- Tier 2 Postgres integration (shared memory, actual cross-backend concurrency)
-- latch-free merges on delete
-- MVCC-aware range scans
-- head to head against something like ART or Masstree, not just the toy baselines here

-Built this as a class project, so scope is intentionally cut where it is.